 - Mrs Catherine Wright - Specialist Literacy Teacher

-The REMIX is an integrated performance company for young people.
-Many of the young people have physical disabilities, sensory impairments, on the autistic spectrum, have learning difficulties or are non disabled.
-If you are aged 11-19 years, live in Dorset Bournemouth or Poole and have a love of dance, acting, film making, music, circus and/or performing email email@example.com for more information.
+An integrated performance company for young people.
+Many of the young people have physical disabilities, sensory impairments, on the autistic spectrum, have learning difficulties or are non-disabled.
+If you are aged 11-19 years, live in Dorset Bournemouth or Poole and have a love of dance, acting, film making, music, circus and/or performing see The REMIX for more information or email email@example.com.

 The Umbrella Group